Qcent/dev-portfolio/README.md

 move the mouse click around and read some things.

 ## Contributing
 Pull requests are totally welcome.
-For major changes, please open an issue first to discuss what you would like to change. *hint* Only things that make me look good will be approved.
+For major changes, please open an issue first to discuss what you would like to change. * \*Hint\* * Only things that make me look good will be approved.

-But please, please make sure to update tests as appropriate.
-I worked really hard on this, and you don't want to go and mess it up.
+But please, please make sure to test as appropriate.
+I worked really hard on this, and you don't want to go and mess it up...
 Do You?

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-### Conclusion
+## Conclusion

 > Only things that make me look good ...